Armen138/SpaceDefender/README.md

 Enemies will come down from the top of the screen and travel in the opposite direction.
 Enemies will come in different sizes and abilities, some with shields and/or weapons of their own.

+The player will start with 3 lives.
+A life is lost when the player's hitpoints reach 0 or when an enemy ship reaches the bottom of the screen.

 Waves
 =====